7/11-7/12 25th Annual Interdisciplinary Stroke Course: Advancing Collaborative Stroke Expertise and Rehabilitation Care

 Shirley Ryan AbilityLab, 355 E Erie St, Chicago, IL 60611

-Participants will complete 1 hour of self-study activities in advance of this two day in-person course (earning 1.0 contact hours + 13.5 contact hours= 14.5 contact hours).
-The self-study activity will consist of an on-line learning module covering high intensity treatment for patients with stroke.
+Participants will complete 1 hour of self-study activities in advance of this two day course (earning 1.0 contact hours + 13.5 live contact hours = 14.5 contact hours).
 During the in-person portion of the course, participants must sign in each day and complete an online evaluation.

-This course is intended for Physical Therapists, Physical Therapist Assistants, Occupational Therapists, Occupational Therapy Assistants, Speech-Language Pathologists, Nurses
+This course is intended for Physical Therapists, Physical Therapist Assistants, Occupational Therapists, Occupational Therapy Assistants, Speech-Language Pathologists, Nurses, Social Workers

 Workshop Options: You will register above for 4 workshops.
-Note: Several of these workshops have filled.
 Download course brochure to see the complete descriptions and schedule of these sessions:

 Upon completion of this course, participants will be able to:

-- Summarize the challenges and positive and negative experiences of caregiving for persons with brain Injury
+- Summarize the challenges and positive and negative experiences of caregiving for persons with stroke

 CONTINUING EDUCATION CREDIT